dnfui/dnf-ui/README.md

 ## Status

-DNF UI is in **active** early development.
-The project is **usable for testing** and is becoming more mature with each release.
-Some interfaces, behavior, and features may still change while the application continues to evolve.
+DNF UI is under active development and is stable enough for regular use. \
+New features and improvements are still being added, so some interfaces and behavior may change between releases.

 ## Install from COPR